ryangjchandler/ryangjchandler.co.uk/README.md

 ### Contributing

-I've got issues closed currently since I don't need them for anything.
-If you spot a problem, hit me up on [Twitter @ryangjchandler](https://twitter.com/ryangjchandler) instead!
+If you spot a problem, hit me up on [Twitter @ryangjchandler](https://twitter.com/ryangjchandler), or file an issue on this repo.
+I'll get to it eventually.

 If you're feeling really cool and rebellious, fork the repo and throw in a PR.
 Why the hell not?